tttmmmyyyy/fixlang/Document.md

 #### `println : String -> IO ()`

-Print a string followed by a newline.
+Print a string followed by a newline to the standard output.

 #### `impl IO : Functor`